jupyterhub/repo2docker/docs/source/deploy.rst

 If you navigate to the main `app page <https://circleci.com/dashboard/>`_ you should be able to click "Add Projects" and then select your repository.
 If you don't see it on the list, then select a different organization in the top left.
-Once you find the repository, you can click the button to "Start Building" adn accept the defaults.
+Once you find the repository, you can click the button to "Start Building" and accept the defaults.

 Before you push or trigger a build, let's set up the following environment variables.